• Skip to primary navigation

 1 tspn baking powder

-1/4 cup plain quick oats (you can make these by blending oats for a few seconds)
+1/4 cup plain quick oats (you can make these by blending regular rolled oats for a few seconds)

 2 tbspns LSA mix (ground linseeds, sunflower seeds and almonds)